Outdoor Learning Activity Ideas for Upper Elementary Classrooms

 • Describe the weather

-• Write similes about a tree, the sun, an insect, etc.
+• Write similes, metaphors, or other sentences with figurative language about a tree, the sun, an insect, etc.

 Being outdoors can also inspire poetry writing!
 Have your students write a haiku about their experience outside.
 You can use this No Prep Haiku Packet to help.
 It teaches students about haiku, provides plenty of examples, and has templates to scaffold their own writing.